 If you learn Japanese, you will be able to understand animations, movies, variety shows, news, and any mainstream Japanese media!
 This allows you to follow pop-culture, current events, history, and many other things in the original language, allowing for a deeper connection to Japan traditional and pop culture.

 5. Makes you different

-It sets you apart from the rest of the crowd.
-If you’re coming from the Western hemisphere especially, popular foreign languages tend to be romance-languages.
+Being able to speak Japanese sets you apart from the rest of the crowd.
+If you’re coming from the Western hemisphere especially, popular foreign languages tend to be romance languages.
 Many English speakers will choose to study Spanish, French, Italian or German.
 It is more commonly offered in schools and is closer to English, thus, easier to learn.

 6. Make more friends

-You can, also, meet many others from around the world as well.
-This can lead to widen perspective on many different cultures, world issues, and ways of thinking.
-With all the new friends you can make, it is also possible to uncover new job opportunities through connections with friends, etc…
+You can also meet many others from around the world as well.
+This can widen your perspectives on many different cultures, world issues and ways of thinking.
+With all the new friends you can make, it is also possible to uncover new job opportunities through connections with friends, and so on.

 7. Enjoy all the exclusives